What is an FHA mortgage insurance premium?

 How to lower your FHA mortgage insurance

 Unfortunately, it’s not possible to lower your MIP amount during the life of your loan.
-If you have an FHA loan, you will need to pay the same MIP payment each month throughout the life of your loan or until it is no longer required (if your loan is eligible).
+If you have an FHA loan, you will need to make the same MIP payment each month until you’ve paid off your mortgage.

 However, you may be able to lower your mortgage insurance payment by refinancing in some cases.
-The MIP amount has gone down over the years, most recently in March 2023.
-This means if you took out your FHA loan before then you could get a lower mortgage insurance rate with a refinance now.
+The MIP amount has decreased over the years, most recently in March 2023.
+This means if you took out your FHA loan before then you could qualify for a lower mortgage insurance rate if you refinance now.
 Please note that your interest rate will also change with a refinance, so it may not be worth doing it just for a lower MIP.

 Can you avoid FHA mortgage insurance?

 All FHA loans require mortgage insurance, either for the life of the loan or a set number of years.
-Still, you can avoid or mitigage FHA mortgage insurance by:
+Still, you can avoid or mitigate FHA mortgage insurance by:

 Additional reporting by Emma Woodward